 Present the TTCN-3 standards’ status and the work of the TTF (previously STF) at the conference(s) associated with ETSI TB MTS and at ETSI TC MTS meetings.

 Providing input for the updates of the TTCN-3 leaflet and the TTCN-3 web pages.

+Study the need and scope of a new major revision of the TTCN-3 standards.

 The TTCN-3 tool conformance tests part of the work comprises the following tasks: